zishaf/DungeonBuilder/README.md

 Inspiration and some code (marked where applicable) has been taken from the tutorial at http://rogueliketutorials.com/tutorials/tcod/v2/

-Eventually, I plan to expand it in to a full-fledged game.
+Eventually, I plan to expand the project into a full-fledged game.